marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 does everything we need to solve this optimization problem.

-Gurobi will use the Branch-and-Bound algorithm as the model only consists of linear constraints and a linear objective function, with (mixed) integer variables (IP).
+Gurobi will use the Branch-and-Bound algorithm as the model consists solely of linear constraints and a linear objective function, with (mixed) integer variables (IP).

 ## Evaluation